pierrejacques/IPA.js/README.md

 weekDataIpa.mock({ l: 2 }); // {"x":[8,17],"y":["Fri","Mon"]}
 ```

-The behaviour of the instance can be set and get using methods _setConfig_ and _showConfig_.
+The behaviour of the instance can be set and get using methods _setConfig_ and _getConfig_.

 ### template object
 The _**template object**_ describes the structure of the data.